 Headings are used to visually indicate a hierarchy and help visitors quickly scan a page.
 Headings play a role in search engines' algorithms.
 Including keywords in your headings contributes to the rank for these keywords.
 There are six heading levels: H1–H6.
 An H1 heading looks like this:

 If you haven't defined a page title, or if search engines haven't found your title to be relevant enough, they may show the H1 heading for a page as the title in the snippet.

 H1 headings should be relevant for a page and unique within your website.
 While you shouldn't use more than one H1 heading per page, it is fine to to use multiple H2-H6 headings, as long as they support the page's visual hierarchy.
 The H1 heading should be the largest heading on a page, then the H2 heading, then the H3 heading, etc.

 By body content, we mean the visible content on a page.
-When writing this content, apply the inverted pyramid approach.
+When writing this content, apply (opens in a new tab).
 This means you start with the most important information first and then continue with the rest.
 As a rule of thumb, make sure a page contains at least 200 words of body content.

 Furthermore, keywords shouldn't be driving your choice of words.
 Focus first on the readability of your text.
 Don't over-optimize your content by stuffing keywords; if it doesn't fit, it doesn't fit.
 Over-optimizing may hurt your rankings, and it causes visitors to leave.

 Links pass on authority and topical relevance from one page to another.
 This goes for links from within the same website – called internal – as well as for links from outside a website – external links.

 If you want to rank with a page, you need to first make sure that page is getting as much authority and topical relevance as possible from your other pages.
 Your homepage is a great example of a page that carries a lot of authority.
 A page acquires topical relevance when it's linked to from topically related pages using anchor texts describing the topic.

 Structured markup: help search engines understand your content